cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 IANA has created the "Concise Binary Object Representation (CBOR) Tags" registry at {{?IANA.cbor-tags}}.
-The tags that were defined in {{RFC7049}} are described in detail in {{tags}}, but other tags have already been defined.
+The tags that were defined in {{RFC7049}} are described in detail in {{tags}}, and other tags have already been defined.

 New entries in the range 0 to 23 are assigned by Standards Action.
 New entries in the range 24 to 255 are assigned by Specification